Bridging the Gap: MBA Applications with Employment Breaks

 What to avoid: Apologetic framing.
 Taking time to care for a parent or child is not a gap that requires justification.
 It requires a clear description of what you did and what you learned.

 What AdComs want to hear: Specific outcomes.
-A blog, a startup, a creative project, all of these are credible, but only if you can describe what you built, what worked, what did not, and what you learned.
+A blog, a startup, a creative project — all are credible, but only if you can describe what you built, what worked, what did not, and what you learned.
 Vague mentions of “entrepreneurial exploration” without substance are unconvincing.

 What to avoid: Overselling a small project.
 Be accurate about its scale.
 What matters is the initiative and the learning, not the revenue.